Who can set these

 The conceptual overview — what a custom agent is, when to use one, and how to set it up.

-Scheduling and execution
+Scheduling & execution

 Configure when and how often an agent runs, and how it works iteratively over time.